VETERAN’S DISABILITY BENEFITS

 The SSA system is very different from the VA disability rating system.
 The VA’s rating system gives ratings for specific injuries and disabilities.
 SSA’s system, by contrast, is an all or nothing system.
 If you cannot work, then you are eligible for benefits.
 When SSA awards benefits they do so with the understanding that you will never work again.
 In the VA system, however, you can have a disability rating and still work.
 Despite these differences, you should still apply for both benefits.

-As a Veteran, your disability may be due to physical injuries from service.
-For example, you may have a back impairments, leg or arm injuries, hearing impairments, or the loss of a limb.
-In 2001, the rate of service-connected disability increased despite the overall decrease in the size of the veteran population.
+If you are a Veteran, then your disability may be due to physical injuries from service.
+For example, you may have a back impairment or leg or arm injuries.
+Additionally, you might have a hearing impairment or loss of a limb.
+In 2001, the rate of service-connected disability increased despite a decrease in the size of the veteran population.
 This increase coincides with the United States entering into the wars in Afghanistan and Iraq.
 Since October 2001, the U.S. deployed over 1.64 million U.S. troops in Operations Enduring Freedom and Iraqi Freedom.

 HOW CAN YOU APPLY FOR SERVICE-CONNECTED DISABILITY BENEFITS?

 If you think you are entitled to service-connected VA benefits, then you can apply for disability benefits by filling out VA Form 21-526EZ.

 This form is the APPLICATION FOR DISABILITY COMPENSATION AND RELATED COMPENSATION BENEFITS.
 If you have any of the following materials, then attach it to your application:

 - Discharge or separation papers (DD214 or equivalent)

 - Dependency records (marriage & children’s birth certificates)

 - Medical evidence (doctor & hospital reports)